Explore

 Control Modules have the chance to drop on most missions in the Neptune network, but they’re much rarer than in The Void, which is why we recommend farmers go there to get their Control Modules.

-Per usual, be sure to check every corner for containers and storage lockers and clear out the enemies as quick as possible of you want to farm with any efficiency on Neptune.
+As usual, be sure to check every corner for containers and storage lockers and clear out the enemies as quickly as possible if you want to farm with any efficiency on Neptune.

 Neptune is definitely too far along for most new players that want to obtain Control Modules.